 This recipe serves a lot!
 It will easily feed 12 hungry people.
-I figure, if you’re going to make it, you might as well make it.
+I figure, if you’re going to make it, you might as well really make it.
 It’s good enough for dessert right out of the oven (with vanilla ice cream, please!) and healthy enough for breakfast the rest of the week (on its own, or with yogurt).

 Makes enough for 12 Preheat oven to 350

 |5 pounds good apples (see below)||1¼ C chopped dates (try our ready-to-use)|

 |¼ C dark jaggery or coconut sugar||1¼ C butter and/or coconut oil|

 |1/8 C pomegranate molasses||1¼ C flour (I use whole wheat pastry)**|

 |2 Tbsp Ceylon cinnamon||1¼ C chopped and/or sliced nuts|

 |1 tsp nutmeg||⅓ C dark jaggery or coconut sugar|

 |1 tsp grains of paradise||1 tsp good salt|